ekalinin/nodeenv/README.rst

 It creates an environment that has its own installation directories, that doesn't share libraries with other node.js virtual environments.

+Also new environment can be integrated with environment which was built by virtualenv_ (python).

 Install
 -------